lsst-sitcom/sitcomtn-100/index.md

 For each `instrument` (which on the summit will be, at some point, likely all of `LATISS`, `LSSTComCam` and `LSSTCam` simultaneously), the architecture is as follows:

-A head node exists, which watches for new data landing in the instrument's repo, and dispatches this in a dynamic and configurable way to the worker nodes, as detailed in §Processing control (XXX how do you link a section?)
+A head node exists, which watches for new data landing in the instrument's repo, and dispatches this in a dynamic and configurable way to the worker nodes, as detailed in [Processing Control](#processing-control).

 Scatter/gather.
 * ISR
 * SFM

-#### Processing control
+#### Processing control {#processing-control}

 dynamic and configurable: dynamic based on the data rate and how we're keeping up.
 Configurable via LOVE and notebooks (for a _very_ select set of power users)